-FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 611.01: GENERAL SUPPORT FY 2024/25 EOA will provide general support to assist C/CAG staff in managing the Countywide Program, including planning budgets, scheduling committee and subcommittee meetings, strategic planning for regional vs. countywide projects, ensuring that permit compliance dates and deliverables are met, and other types of general technical and regulatory support.
+FISCAL YEAR SUBTASK DESCRIPTION Deliverables BUDGET SUBTASK SMC 711.01: GENERAL SUPPORT FY 2025-26 EOA will provide general support to assist C/CAG staff in managing the Countywide Program, including planning budgets, scheduling committee and subcommittee meetings, strategic planning for regional vs. countywide projects, ensuring that permit compliance dates and deliverables are met, and other types of general technical and regulatory support.
 This subtask includes on-call assistance to municipal staff members by responding to their emails and telephone calls.
 It also includes preparing for and participating in check-in calls with the Program Director (generally every other week) and conducting follow-up actions and other communications as needed.
 It also includes overall project management and oversight of EOA's tasks, including facilitating coordination among EOA staff working on various components of the Countywide Program.
 Finally, this subtask includes preparation of monthly invoices, and as needed, annual update of EOA's tasks and budgets.
 While this subtask includes working with the Program Director to identify and evaluate opportunities for grant funding, it does not include preparing grant funding applications, since the level of effort would vary widely depending on the specific grant funding opportunity.
 General technical and regulatory support to C/CAG staff.
 On-call communications with municipal staff.
 Preparing for and participating in check-in calls with Program Director (generally every other week) and conducting follow-up actions and other communications as needed.
 Overall project management and oversight of EOA's tasks, including facilitating coordination among EOA staff and subcontractors working on various components of the Countywide Program.
 Preparation of monthly invoices that include a detailed accounting of the work completed broken down by subtask, including EOA staff labor, subcontractor charges, and expenses incurred.
-Annual update of EOA's tasks and budgets (spreadsheets and narrative). \$93,820 SUBTASK SMC 611.02: STORMWATER COMMITTEE SUPPORT FY 2024/25 EOA will provide support to the Program Director in facilitating C/CAG's Stormwater Committee, including assistance in preparing agenda and minutes and providing presentations.
+Annual update of EOA's tasks and budgets (spreadsheets and narrative). \$81,888 SUBTASK SMC FY 2025-26 EOA will provide support to the Program Director in facilitating C/CAG's Stormwater Committee, including assistance in preparing agendas and providing presentations.
 For the purposes of budgeting, we are assuming that EOA will participate in nine meetings per year, with presentations (or development of presentation materials) provided by an EOA manager at three of those meetings on high priority topics such as trash controls, mercury/PCBs controls, monitoring, and Green Infrastructure.
 EOA will also assist the Program Director to facilitate an assumed two meetings per year of the Countywide Program's Stormwater Committee ad hoc permit implementation workgroup.
 This workgroup generally focuses on providing guidance from higher-level municipal staff on implementation of priority permit provisions including trash controls, Green Infrastructure, mercury/PCBs controls, and associated compliance issues.
-Assistance with agenda and minutes and participation in nine Stormwater Committee meetings per year.
+Assistance with agenda and participation in nine Stormwater Committee meetings per year.
 Presentations by EOA managers on high priority topics provided at three Stormwater Committee meetings per year.
-At nine meetings of the Stormwater Committee per year, EOA staff will take notes, and develop a draft meeting summary focusing on important outcomes and action items.
-Assistance with agenda and participation in two meetings per year of the Stormwater Committee ad hoc permit implementation workgroup. \$26,756
+Assistance with agenda and participation in two meetings per year of the Stormwater Committee ad hoc permit implementation workgroup. \$22,768